Manchester England, UK Travel Guide

 Expect generous portions of meat (beef, lamb, pork), potatoes, and root vegetables.
 Pies and various puddings are staples.

-A diverse range of spices, local artisanal produce, and a strong emphasis on craft beers and spirits define modern Manchester cuisine.
+A broad spectrum of spices, local artisanal produce, and a powerful emphasis on craft beers and spirits define modern Manchester cuisine.

 Manchester Tart and Eccles Cakes are local treats.
 Vimto, a fruit-flavored soft drink, also originated here.

-Shortcrust pastry with raspberry jam, custard, coconut flakes, and a glacé cherry.
+Shortcrust a pastry containing raspberry jam, custard, coconut flakes, and a glacé cherry.
 Find it in local bakeries and cafes.

 A charming sweet treat.